qala-io/java-course/docs/programme/rest-of-steps.md

 # Step - JDBC

-- Implement a JDBC DAO that creates a DataSource in the constructor and uses it to create connections in DAO
-- Move DataSource creation and configuration to Spring Context and inject it into DAO
 - Implement transactions that span multiple method calls
 - Read about ThreadLocal and now implement these using it
 - See emerging patterns?
 Looks like the code is cluttered with a lot of repeating code.
 How can we separate our logic